Why Personal History is Important

 Education gives us an intellectual picture of how things are, but experience is how we know how things are.

-History gives us lessons daily about what has worked and what hasn’t.
+History gives us lessons daily about what’s worked and what hasn’t.
 Cultures that don’t pay attention closely to the lessons of history are bound to repeat them over and over until they get them.
 The same is true for the individual.

-There is an exercise offered in the blog entitled An Exercise to Work with Your Personal History: What I Got From My Parents.
+There’s an exercise offered in the blog entitled An Exercise to Work with Your Personal History: What I Got From My Parents.
 It’s a good starting place for working with your personal history.
+Give it a try and see what you can learn from your history.